drovp/encode/README.md

 -   Video: kilobytes per megapixel per minute
 -   Audio: kilobytes per channel per minute
 -   Image: kilobytes per megapixel

+These units are designed to be easy to work with once you realize 720p resolution is around 1MPx, so you can think of it as below how many KB a minute of 720p video is compressed enough.

 ### Min savings recovery